Sobihan/Sobihan/README.md

 ## Looking for Opportunities

 Currently, I'm actively exploring job opportunities and open to discussing potential roles across the field of computer science.
-If you think my skills align with what you're looking for, feel free to reach out to me via [sobihan.mahedran@epitech.eu].
+If you think my skills align with what you're looking for, feel free to reach out to me via sobihan.mahedran@epitech.eu.

 Thank you for visiting my repository! 😊